le-martin/cascaded-unimodal-bandits/README.md

 This repository is accompanying the paper *"WiFi-CUTS: Rate Adaptation with Cascaded Unimodal Multi-Armed Bandits in IEEE 802.11ac Testbed Experiments"* (M. Le, B. Peng, E. A. Jorswieck.
 MONTH, IEEE Transaction on Communications.
 DOI-LINK).

-It provides an interactive and guided version of running the numerical simulations and plotting of the regret/reward performance of the proposed Cascaded Unimodal Thompson Sampling (CUTS).
+It provides an interactive and guided framework for reproducing the numerical simulations and visualizing the regret and reward performance of the Cascaded Unimodal Thompson Sampling (CUTS) algorithm proposed in our research paper.

 ## File List